apache/cordova-coho/docs/platforms-release-process.md

  * And the instructions at https://svn.apache.org/repos/asf/cordova/site/README.md

 ### Update the Docs
+TODO: Change this to new docs release process
  1. Upload the new docs to http://cordova.apache.org/docs
    * Website README.md explains [How to update the docs](https://svn.apache.org/repos/asf/cordova/site/README.md)
    * Commit should look like [this one](http://svn.apache.org/viewvc?view=revision&revision=r1478171)